Kōbō Abe: Biography

 Abe returned to Tokyo briefly in April 1940 to study at Seijo High School, but a lung condition forced his return to Mukden, where he read Jaspers, Heidegger, Dostoyevsky, and Edmund Husserl.
 Abe began to study medicine at Tokyo Imperial University in 1943, partially out of respect for his father, but also because "[t]hose students who specialized in medicine were exempted from becoming soldiers.
 My friends who chose the humanities were killed in the war."
 He returned to Manchuria around the end of World War II.
 Specifically, Abe left the Tokyo University Medical School in October 1944, returning to his father's clinic in Mukden.
 That winter, his father died of eruptive typhus.
 Returning to Tokyo with his father's ashes, Abe reentered the medical school.
 Abe started writing novellas and short stories during his last year in university.
-He graduated in 1948 with a medical degree, joking once that he was allowed to graduate only on the condition that he would not practice.
+He graduated in 1948 with a medical degree, once joking that he was allowed to graduate only on the condition that he would not practice.

 In 1945 Abe married Machi Yamada, an artist and stage director, and the couple saw successes within their fields in similar time frames.
 Initially, they lived in an old barracks within a bombed-out area of the city center.
 Abe sold pickles and charcoal on the street to pay their bills.
 The couple joined a number of artistic study groups, such as Yoru no Kai (Group of the Night or The Night Society) and Nihon Bungaku Gakko (Japanese Literary School).
 Their daughter, Abe Neri, was born in 1954.

 As the postwar period progressed, Abe's stance as an intellectual pacifist led to his joining the Japanese Communist Party, with which he worked to organize laborers in poor parts of Tokyo.
 Soon after receiving the Akutagawa Prize in 1951, Abe began to feel the constraints of the Communist Party's rules and regulations alongside doubts about what meaningful artistic works could be created in the genre of "socialist realism."
 By 1956, Abe began writing in solidarity with the Polish workers who were protesting against their Communist government, drawing the Communist Party's ire.
 The criticism reaffirmed his stance: "The Communist Party put pressure on me to change the content of the article and apologize.
 But I refused.
 I said I would never change my opinion on the matter.
 This was my first break with the Party."
 (Note: Though see the different analysis in Schnellbächer, who states that Abe's "evaluation of the insurrections in Poland and Hungary is curiously helpless, in both cases mirroring the official communist reading") The next year, Abe traveled to Eastern Europe for the 20th Convention of the Soviet Communist Party.
 He saw little of interest there, but the arts gave him some solace.
 He visited Kafka's house in Prague, read Rilke and Karel Čapek, reflected on his idol Lu Xun, and was moved by a Mayakovsky play in Brno.